So what is hypnosis?

 - Hypnotherapy is delivered in a way to maximise the effect in the shortest possible time, usually 4-6 sessions.
 This makes it a very cost effective therapy.

 - Hypnosis is safe and its effectiveness is supported by thousands of studies for a variety of issues with its strongest evidence base in anxiety, pain management and Irritable Bowel Syndrome (IBS).

 If you require any additional information or have any queries relating to hypnosis or the issues you would like to overcome, please contact Philip Roberts at Odysseus Hypnotherapy.
 Click on the 'CONTACT' button below.

 FREE INITIAL CONSULTATION Choosing the right therapist for you is so important which is why Philip Roberts at Odysseus Hypnotherapy provides a free 30 minute initial consultation by phone or Skype.
 This gives you an opportunity to ask any questions you may have, find out more about hypnosis and discuss the issue you need help with.
 Click on 'CONTACT' now to email or message Philip to arrange a FREE INITIAL CONSULTATION

-REDUCED HOURLY FEE FOR FIRST THERAPY SESSION AND PRE-PAID SESSION BLOCKS (hourly fees start at £40.
-Go to the 'OUR APPROACH' page for session information including fees).
+REDUCED HOURLY FEE FOR FIRST THERAPY SESSION AND PRE-PAID SESSION BLOCKS (Go to the 'OUR APPROACH' page for session information including fees).